SpawW/everyz/README.md

 * 1.1.4 - 20171005
     - Translation update
     - Fix bug in popup.php for zabbix versions (3.2 and 3.0)
-    - Update costs module to work with Zabbix 3.4 (database changes)
+    - Update costs module to work with new Zabbix 3.4 database structure